 As a result of Football Aid's fundraising our parent charity Field of Dreams has been able to make a number of significant grant awards over the years, a selection of these is included below:

-Field of Dreams made a number of large donations to major Diabetes charities up to 2007.
-Since then the Trustees have not yet identified a suitable significant project and are now in the process of identifying smaller projects such as local juvenile diabetes support groups in need of financial assistance.
+Field of Dreams made a number of large donations to major Diabetes charities up until 2007.
+Since then the Trustees have diversified away from funding large scale projects and are now concentrating on identifying smaller projects such as local juvenile diabetes support groups in need of financial assistance.

 JDRF have received 3 grants from Field of Dreams, the most recent being £50,000 towards their work in creating a ‘closed loop’ artificial pancreas.
 The project is led by Dr Roman Hovorka and it is hoped the device will allow users to more tightly control their blood glucose levels without the need for repeated jabs to test blood and give insulin, giving people with diabetes more flexible lifestyles and defend them better from complications.

 The remaining 2 awards of £30,000 in 2001 and £32,968 in 2002 have helped fund the Super Beta Cell project, a scientific investigation aimed primarily at finding a cure for diabetes.

 2010 - Widnes and St Helens Children’s Diabetic Group: £2,161

 The grant was to help this local group (part of Diabetes UK voluntary groups) fund an educational outwards bound weekend for 18 children aged 8 to 13 with diabetes.
 They were accompanied by a medical team and spent the weekend doing a variety of outdoor activities.
 They also spent some time learning about their condition and how to control it.

 2002 - 2005 – Yorkhill Hospital for Sick Kids: £22,700